nipayne/personal-website/content/contact.md

 title = "Contact"
 +++

-Feel free to email me at [payne.n@northeastern.edu](mailto:payne.n@northeastern.edu), or reach out via any of the links below.
+Feel free to email me at payne.n(at)northeastern.edu, or reach out via any of the links below.

 ---